 Once you install CurrentKey Stats, you will have an extremely powerful tool right at your fingertips.

-It opens up practical ways to use your Mac that you've never before been able to access.
+It opens up practical ways to use your Mac that you could never before access.
 Dig in and see how CurrentKey Stats helps you milk it for all its worth.

 How do I separate out my time by project, not just app?

-You’re already thinking through how to get the max value from your Mac, and we are here for it!
+You’re already thinking through how to get the maximum value from your Mac, and I am here for it!

 It’s a great idea to split your projects and various interests into different rooms (Macs allow you to make up to 16 virtual desktops, per screen!).
 You can then give each room a name that corresponds with each project, be they for work like “Client #3” or personal stuff like "Travel Planning".

-Once you have these rooms, you can jump instantly into any of them, just click the dropdown by the room name and select the one you want to return to!
+Once you have these Rooms, you can jump instantly into any of them.
+To do so click the dropdown by the Room name, and select the one you want to return to!
 Voila!
 (You can also jump to Rooms via hotkeys or even an AppleScript command)